GIG-Cymru-NHS-Wales/synthetic-data/README.md

-# Artificial information
+# Synthetic data

-Artificial information sets provide software engineers and business analysts with information that share some of the characteristics of real information while not using any real information such as of real people, real processes, real devices, etc.
+Synthetic data, also known as artificial information, provide software engineers and business analysts with information that share some of the characteristics of real information while not using any real information, such as of real people, or real processes, or real devices, etc.

-This artificial information does not contain any actual doctor records, any actual patient records, any actual device records, or any other actual records.
- We are piloting this new
-service with a limited number of artificial data sets.
+Synthetic does not contain any actual doctor records, any actual patient records, any actual device records, or any other actual records.
+We are piloting this new service with a limited number of artificial data sets.

 ## United Kingdom (UK) National Health Service (NHS) Digital